-• On December 18, 2022, Mr. Jie Sheng was appointed to the Board, effective immediately, following the resignation of Mr. Liu.
-On December 27, 2022, Ms. Ke Sun was appointed to the Board, effective immediately following the resignation of Mr. Edwin Goh.
-Mr. Sheng and Ms. Ke Sun are designees of FF Top pursuant to the Amended Shareholder Agreement.
+On December 18, 2022, Mr. Jie Sheng was appointed to the Board and on December 27, 2022, Ms. Ke Sun was appointed to the Board, both of whom are designees of FF Top pursuant to the Amended Shareholder Agreement.

-Further to the above, based on information provided by Mr. Xuefeng Chen, the Company's Global CEO effective as of November 27, 2022, and FF Global, pursuant to an offer letter between them dated January 20, 2021, Mr. Xuefeng Chen will become an FF Global partner upon his subscription and payment for a certain number of FF Global units.
+Further to the above, based on information provided by Mr. Xuefeng Chen, the Company's Global CEO and FF Global, pursuant to an offer letter between them dated January 20, 2021, Mr. Xuefeng Chen will become an FF Global partner upon his subscription and payment for a certain number of FF Global units.
 See "Business - Partnership Program - Scope of Partnership Program" for more information.
 Additionally, FF Top has recently requested additional expense reimbursements from the Company in connection with its efforts and expenses incurred related to resolving corporate governance issues since 2022.
 FF Top may in the future continue to request additional reasonable expense reimbursements and indemnification from the Company.

 As a result of the foregoing, FF Global has significant influence over the composition of the Board and, as a result, Mr. Jia and FF Global have strengthened their already significant influence over the Company.
-See "Management - Governance Agreement with FF Top and FF Global" for more information.

 Given that Mr. Jia was disciplined by the Company in connection with the Special Committee investigation, and in light of the regulatory sanctions he has faced in China (as described above under "- Yueting Jia, FF's founder and Chief Product and User Ecosystem Officer, is closely associated with the Company's image and brand, and his public image may color public and market perceptions of FF.
 Negative information about Mr. Jia may adversely impact FF.
-Disassociating from Mr. Jia could also adversely impact FF"), the fact that the Board has determined that Mr. Jia is an "officer" of the Company under Section 16 of the Exchange Act and as an "executive officer" of the Company under Rule 3b-7 of the Exchange Act, which both imply that Mr. Jia has policy-making authority in the Company, could adversely affect the outcome of the pending SEC and DOJ investigations of the Company in connection with the matters that were the subject of the Special Committee investigation.
+Disassociating from Mr. Jia could also adversely impact FF"), the fact that the Board has determined that Mr. Jia is a Section 16 officer and as an "executive officer" of the Company under Rule 3b-7 of the Exchange Act, which both could imply that Mr. Jia has policy-making authority in the Company, could adversely affect the outcome of the pending SEC and DOJ investigations of the Company in connection with the matters that were the subject of the Special Committee investigation.
 Moreover, as a result of Mr. Jia's regulatory sanctions in China, the Board's determination that Mr. Jia is both a Section 16 officer and an executive officer of the Company could result in the delisting of the Company's securities by Nasdaq, which would adversely impact our ongoing financing efforts, business and financial position and materially impair the market for and market price of our Class A Common Stock and warrants.
 If our securities are delisted by Nasdaq, we are unlikely to be able to raise sufficient additional funds in the near term, and as a result may be required to further delay our production and delivery plans for the FF 91, reduce headcount, liquidate our assets, file for bankruptcy, reorganize, merge with another entity, and/or cease operations.
-In determining that Mr. Jia is an "officer" of the Company under Section 16 of the Exchange Act and as an "executive officer" of the Company under Rule 3b-7 of the Exchange Act, the Board considered the value of Mr. Jia to the Company's product and technology innovation, I.A.I., advanced
+In determining that Mr. Jia is a Section 16 officer and as an "executive officer" of the Company under Rule 3b-7 of the Exchange Act, the Board considered the value of Mr. Jia to the Company's product and technology innovation, I.A.I., advanced technology, product and technology power and future development and his signific